Key Takeaways:

 Data to Action: Why Starting with the Right Question Matters More Than the Solution

+Is your company ready to shift from solutions-first thinking to a data-driven approach that leads to meaningful action?
 In every meeting, strategy discussion, and boardroom, individuals strive to be data-driven, but in most instances, they fail to take data to action.
 What is data to action?
 More importantly, what is it not?
 Whether it’s the newest artificial intelligence tool, a new dashboard, or a data warehouse, all too often we start with a solution already in mind instead of first asking the right question to frame the dilemma.

 The Fallacy of Solutions-First Thinking